batterystaples/openmailbox_downloader/README.md

 ## Motivation
 Today, in August 2017, [openmailbox.org](https://openmailbox.org) has changed its service by requiring people to pay for IMAP.
 No warning was given for this, and I have not been able to find a simple way to download all of my emails from the server.

+## Dependencies
+For this tool to work, you need to install Python 3, and the module listed in requirements.txt.

+If you have pip installed, you can do this with the command:
+`pip3 install -r requirements.txt`

 ## How this tool works
-This tool requires Python 3.

 To use this tool, you need to [log in to openmailbox's webmail](https://app.openmailbox.org/login).

 Then, you will need to view the cookies that openmailbox has put on your computer.
 In particular, you will need to find the _sessionid_ and the _csrftoken_.